-2022 HK\$'000 2021 HK\$'000
+2021 HK\$'000 2020 HK\$'000

-Deposit placed for a life insurance policy (note 21) Pledged bank deposits (note 27) 5,343 5,179 40,218
+Deposit placed for a life insurance policy (note 21) Pledged bank deposits (note 27) 5,179 40,218 6,154 40,157

-5,343 45,397
+45,397 46,311

-During both years, HY Gate had breached certain financial covenant terms in relation to the debt-asset ratio requirements of the Group which constitute an early repayment option by the bank in relation to bank borrowings with an aggregate amount of approximately HK\$3,960,000 (2021: HK\$44,180,000).
-The bank has not requested for the early repayment of the bank borrowings and the Group repaid HK\$40,000,000 with its existing working capital during the year 2022.
+During the year ended 31 March 2021, HY Gate had breached certain financial covenant terms in relation to the debtasset ratio requirements of the Group which constitute an early repayment option by the bank in relation to bank borrowings with an aggregate amount of approximately HK\$44,180,000.
+The bank has not requested for the early repayment of the bank borrowings and the Group subsequently repaid HK\$40,000,000 with its existing working capital.
 Notwithstanding the above, the directors of the Company believe that adequate alternative sources of finance are available to ensure that there is no threat to the continuing operations of the Group.